mattermost/docs/source/administration/config-settings.rst

 .. note::
    If ``MM_LICENSE`` is set to a non-empty string, but the license specified is not valid, the Mattermost server will be started without a license.

-   In a high-availability environment, using an environment variable to override a server license only affects the individual app server and doesn't propagate to other servers in the cluster.
+   In a High Availability deployment, using an environment variable to override a server license only affects the individual app server and doesn't propagate to other servers in the cluster.

 Load Custom Configuration Defaults
 ----------------------------------